6 - TIME NATIONAL Championship

 Vernon Lakers Logo 1990-95

-Dr. James Duncan Wray an oral and maxillofacial surgeon bought the team from Mel Lis after the 1991-92 season.
+Dr. James Duncan Wray, an oral and maxillofacial surgeon, bought the team from Mel Lis after the 1991-92 season.

-Duncan Wray would hire a sports journalist as General Manager his first year of ownership named Al Paterson, also a minority owner.
-Al Paterson would get a coach that would stay with the Lakers for the next three seasons, Rob Bremner(1992-95), R.S.
-180GP-94W-84L-0T -- P.O.
-25GP-10W-13L.
-Rob Bremner would replace Al Paterson, who resigned October 14, 1992, as General Manager during his first season with the club.
+Al Paterson would hire a coach that would stay with the Lakers for the next four seasons, Rob Bremner.
+Bremner replaced Al Paterson, who resigned October 14, 1992, as General Manager.
+(Not sure when Al relinqished his minority ownership??)

 During his three year tenur with the Lakers GM/Coach Rob Bremner made the playoffs each season.